VidyaSource/website/src/_content/blog/the-mckinsey-developer-productivity-analysis-is-a-ruse.md

 Let's assume for the moment McKinsey did their analysis earnestly in good faith.
 Then McKinsey does not understand how software development works in the real world because they're consultants not engineers.
-I recommend you check out [Daniel Terhorst-North's post](https://dannorth.net/mckinsey-review/) also critical of McKinsey's report, including a great point on the absence of gender diversity among its authors, for a detailed analysis, but let me add some thoughts.
+I recommend you check out [Daniel Terhorst-North's post](https://dannorth.net/mckinsey-review/) also critical of McKinsey's report, including a terrific point on the absence of gender diversity among its authors, for a detailed analysis, but let me add some thoughts.

 ### McKinsey thinks code is the unit of productivity, so the best engineers churn out the most code